publiclab/plots2/README.md

 5. Make a copy of `config/database.yml.sqlite.example` and place it at `config/database.yml`
 6. Run `rake db:setup` to set up the database
 7. Install static assets (like external javascript libraries, fonts) with `bower install`
 8. By default, start rails with `passenger start` from the Rails root and open http://localhost:3000 in a web browser.
-But if you are running OAuth then use 'passenger start --ssl --ssl-certificate localhost.crt --ssl-certificate-key localhost.key --ssl-port 3000' as it needs SSL.
+But if you are willing to establish a secure connection in development mode then use 'passenger start --ssl --ssl-certificate localhost.crt --ssl-certificate-key localhost.key --ssl-port 3001'.
+Then open up https://localhost:3001.
+Add security exceptions from the advance settings of the browser.
+Secure connection is needed for OAuth etc.
 9. Wheeeee!
 You're up and running!
 Log in with test usernames "user", "moderator", or "admin", and password "password".
 10. Run `rake test` to confirm that your install is working properly.